hackathon-uva/hackathon/README.md

 API documentation can be found <a href="https://github.com/adlnet/xAPI-Spec/blob/1.0.1/xAPI.md#stmtapi">here</a> as part of the Experience API (xAPI) <a href="https://github.com/adlnet/xAPI-Spec/blob/1.0.1/xAPI.md">1.0.1 specification</a>.
 Please note that the LRS in place (<a href="https://github.com/Apereo-Learning-Analytics-Initiative/Larissa/">Larissa LRS</a>) only implements the Statements-API (endpoint /statements), as noted in the <a href="https://github.com/Apereo-Learning-Analytics-Initiative/Larissa/blob/master/README.md#xapi-coverage">README</a>.

-credentials for the API are larissa/lrstester
+The LRS comes pre-filled with some generated data to get you started.
+Credentials for the API are larissa/lrstester.

 ### Assorted Resources for interacting with the LRS: